-- junior or senior level - ★6 from among the following disciplines or specified courses:
+- junior or senior level 6 from among the following disciplines or specified courses: Art Art History CLASS 352, 353 (3, 3) Design Drama F ST 200, 205 (6, 3) JAPAN 416 (3) Music NS 360 (3) SCAND 353 (3) SCAND 354 (3)

-Art

-Art History

-CLASS 252, 352, 353 (3, 3, 3)

-Design

-Drama

-FMS 200, 205 (★6, ★3)

-JAPAN 416 (★3)

-LA ST 311, 312 (★3, ★3)

-Music

-NS 360 (3)

-SCAND 353 (★3)

-SCAND 354 (★3)

-One Language Other than English (★6)
+One Language Other than English (\star 6)

-- normally junior level
+normally junior level

-The core program requirement of a Language other than English consists of ★6 at the 100-level or above in one Language other than English (LOE).
-Students who decide to take an LOE in which they matriculated will not be given credit for courses numbered 100 - 149 in that language; these are for beginners only
+The core program requirement of a language other than English consists of \star 6 at the 100-level or above in a language other than English (LOE).
+Students who decide to take an LOE in which they matriculated will not be given credit for courses numbered 100 - 149 in that language; these are for beginners only.

-Language courses which do not offer as their goal the acquisition of a Language other than English, e.g., those dealing with literature in translation, will not fulfil the LOE requirement.
-Consult §201, Course Listings, for full course descriptions.
+Language courses which do not offer as their goal the acquisition of a language other than English, e.g. those dealing with literature in translation, will not fulfil the LOE requirement.
+Consult \$201, Course Listings, for full course descriptions.